mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 ![Mean largest eigenvalue vs matrix dimension](Figure_3_mean_largest.png)
 ![Largest eigenvalue scaling with square root of matrix dimension](Figure_3_sqrt_scaling.png)
 ### Interpretation
 The results show an increase in the mean largest eigenvalue as matrix dimension increases.
 The mean largest eigenvalue increased from 1.4173 for 3x3 matrices to 5.3540 for 20x20 matrices.
 The standard deviation of the largest eigenvalue decreased as the matrix dimension increased, from 0.7878 for 3x3 matrices to 0.5640 for 20x20 matrices.
 This suggests that the largest eigenvalue became less variable as the matrix dimension increased.
 The relationship between matrix dimension and mean largest eigenvalue was not exactly linear as increasing the dimension from 10x10 to 20x20 doubled it, but the mean largest eigenvalue increased from 3.7214 to only 5.3540.
 The mean largest eigenvalue was divided by the square root of the dimension and if the largest eigenvalue was proportionate to $\sqrt{n}$, this ratio would be approximately constant.
-Instead, the ratio increased from 0.8596 for dimension 3x3 to 1.2825 for dimension 20x20.
+Instead the ratio increased from 0.8596 for dimension 3x3 to 1.2825 for dimension 20x20.
 Therefore, the results do not establish a simple $\sqrt{n}$ relationship.
 The increase in the ratio is gradual compared with the increase in matrix dimension, the results suggest that the relationship is sub-linear.
-A larger range of matrix dimension and a greater number of simulation would be required to determine the relationship more reliably.
+A larger range of matrix dimension and a greater number of simulations would be required to determine the relationship more reliably.